PKolodziejsky/Metropolis-Hastings-MCMC/README.md

 Markov Chain is a sequence ("chain") in which probability of the event depends only on the state of the previous event.

 # Markov Chain Monte Carlo
-It is used in sampling from probaility distribution and connects both methods presentes above.
+It is used in sampling from probaility distribution and connects both methods presented above.

 By creating a markov chain we can get a sample from desired distribution after number of steps in the right direction (accepting and rejecting values explained below).
 The more the steps , the closer distribution of our sample is to desired distribution.

-# Techniques used in the algorithm
+# Functions used in the algorithm

 θ
 prop is our candidate step.
 The Metropolis algorithm calls for